Skip to content

 • <video>: Used to embed video files.
 The controls attribute allows users to control video playback (play/pause, etc.).

-• <source>: Defines the path and type of the video file; MP4 is used here.
+• <source>: Defines the path and type of the video file, using MP4 here.

-• <track>: Defines the subtitle file; the src attribute points to the path of the VTT file, kind="subtitles" indicates that it is a subtitle, srclang specifies the language of the subtitle (zh for Chinese), and label gives the subtitle track a descriptive label.
+• <track>: Defines the subtitle file.
+The src attribute points to the path of the VTT file, kind="subtitles" indicates it is a subtitle, srclang specifies the subtitle language (zh for Chinese), and label gives the subtitle track a descriptive label.

-Place the HTML file and the associated video and subtitle files in the same directory.
-Then, open the HTML file (e.g., index.html) through a browser.
-You will see a video player; when you click play, the subtitles will be displayed automatically (if the player supports it and the user has enabled subtitles).
+Place the HTML file and the related video and subtitle files in the same directory.
+Then, open the HTML file (e.g., index.html) in a browser.
+You will see the video player, and when you click play, subtitles will automatically appear (if the player supports it and the user has subtitles enabled).

 Most modern browsers and video players support subtitle switching.
-You can select different subtitles (if there are multiple subtitle tracks) through the subtitle button in the video control bar.
+You can select different subtitles (if multiple tracks exist) via the subtitle button in the video control bar.

-• Browser Compatibility: Almost all modern browsers (such as Chrome, Firefox, Edge, etc.) support the <video> element and WebVTT subtitles.
-As long as the VTT file and the MP4 file are correctly associated, subtitles should be displayed when playing the video in the browser.
+• Browser Compatibility: Almost all modern browsers (e.g., Chrome, Firefox, Edge) support the <video> element and WebVTT subtitles.
+As long as the VTT file and MP4 file are correctly associated, subtitles should be displayed when playing the video in a browser.

-• Cannot Be Directly Embedded in MP4 Files: VTT subtitle files cannot be directly embedded into MP4 files like SRT or other subtitle formats.
+• Cannot be Directly Embedded in MP4 Files: VTT subtitle files cannot be directly embedded into MP4 files like SRT or other subtitle formats.
 MP4 files themselves do not contain VTT subtitle tracks.
-External subtitle files are needed and must be associated using the HTML5 <track> tag.
+External subtitle files must be used and associated via the HTML5 <track> tag.

-• Styling of VTT Subtitles: In the browser, WebVTT subtitles can be styled to some extent using CSS.
-If you need to customize the subtitle appearance, you can further modify the style using JavaScript and CSS.
+• VTT Subtitle Styling: In browsers, WebVTT subtitles can be styled to some extent via CSS.
+If customizing subtitle appearance is needed, further modifications can be made using JavaScript and CSS.

 ASS Subtitle Format

-ASS (Advanced SubStation Alpha) is a feature-rich subtitle format widely used in anime, karaoke subtitles, and other scenarios requiring complex subtitle effects.
-It supports rich style control, including font, color, position, shadow, and outline.
+ASS (Advanced SubStation Alpha) is a feature-rich subtitle format widely used for anime, karaoke subtitles, and other scenarios requiring complex subtitle effects.
+It supports rich style controls, including font, color, position, shadow, outline, and more.

 [Script Info]